 A Comprehensive Display From Pan American Countries at Buffalo.

-In the division of Foods and their accessories an exhibit will be made at the Pan-American Exposition at Buffalo of a most comprehensive charlarge area of the Manufactures and tion of the consumers and tradesmen burg. etc., Belgian, Hackney, Morgan, hanging eaves, will harmonize with the the food resources of Pan-America, showing them that the countries of the western hemisphere produce, and are capable of producing in quantities sufficient for all demands, a great variety of foods that are now imported from car and the automobile have relieved the islands and countries of the far East.
+In the division of Foods and their accessories an exhibit will be made at the Pan-American Exposition at Buffalo of a most comprehensive character and covering one-quarter of the of American bred animals.
+The breeds large area of the Manufactures and tion of the consumers and tradesmen burg, etc., Belgian, Hackney, Morgan, hanging eaves, will harmonize with the the food resources of Pan-America, showing them that the countries of the western hemisphere produce, and are capable of producing in quantities sufficient for all demands, a great variety of foods that are now imported from car and the automobile have relieved the islands and countries of the far